-Additionally, it was estimated that ATV injuries were most likely to happen in the following body parts: the arm (shoulders to fingertips), head or neck, leg, and the torso.
+Additionally, it was estimated that ATV injuries were most likely to happen in the following body parts: head or neck, the arms (shoulders to fingertips), legs, and torso.
 According to the CSPC annual report, almost 26 percent of the patients were 16 or younger, most of them being contusions, abrasions or fractures.

 The Consumer Federation of America (CFA)'s documentation of off-highway vehicle accidents reveals a 10% increase in the fatality rate.
 Off-highway vehicles consist of three categories: ATVs, recreational off-highway vehicles (ROVs), and utility task vehicles (UTVs).
 CFA consistently found that state and local laws let these vehicles on the road and that is where the majority of fatalities take place.
 OHVs are not designed to be operated on road surfaces.
 Also at blame is the U.S. Consumer Product Safety Commission, which has not finalized the all-terrain vehicle rulemaking.